Top Paying Equine Careers

 Mounted police officers patrol areas on horseback to enforce laws and provide crowd control.

-Livestock Feed Sales Representative
+Feed or Product Sales Representative

 Livestock feed sales representatives market feed products to equestrian centers, breeding farms, and race tracks.
 Most positions require significant travel, as the representative tends to visit these equine businesses in person to evaluate their needs and negotiate sales.